 9. Pawn Shops

 Pawn shops can be more likely to buy jewelry and other silver products with a collectible value that do not meet the selling guidelines for jewelry stores and consignment shops.

 You may also be able to sell silver currency at pawn shops.

 Since pawn shops can offer lower payouts than other local dealers, you may consider other outlets first.
-Then, take your unsold items to a nearby broker to make money fast and avoid the hassle of mailing your items to an online broker.
+Then, take your unsold items to a nearby broker to make like $500 fast and avoid the hassle of mailing your items to an online broker.

 You might be able to sell your scrap silver directly to a refinery that melts the metal to create new products.